philmitchell/ios-error-codes/README.md

 # ios-error-codes
-Cheat sheet to keep track of undocumented error codes
+Cheat sheet to keep track of undocumented or hard-to-find error codes